Pandamentals/Dinner-Planner/README.md

 ## Usage Tips

 - **Ingredients** — open any dinner card, click *+ Add Ingredients*, type or paste a list (multiple lines supported for bulk add)
+- **Pantry** — add staples once; they’re silently excluded when you copy the shopping list.
+Uses partial matching so `"garlic"` will exclude `"2 cloves garlic"`
+- **Copy shopping list** — pastes a clean `[ ]` checklist grouped by meal, with a week date header.
+Most notes apps (Apple Notes, Notion, Obsidian, Bear) render `[ ]` as tappable checkboxes
+- **Copy week** — pastes a clean Mon–Fri summary with notes in parentheses, URLs excluded
 - **Skip toggle** — use this for meals you want a break from without removing them permanently
-- **Shopping list** — checks are saved per device so two people can shop independently
+- **Shopping list checks** — saved per device so two people can shop independently
 - **Reverting** — every deploy is a GitHub commit, use the file history to roll back if needed

 ## Versioning